Big Data Analytics: How It Works and Why It Matters

-These tools tell you what happened by summarizing past data and presenting it in a way that is easy to understand, for example, as simple reports or visualizations.
+These tools tell you what happened by summarising past data and presenting it in a way that is easy to understand, for example, as simple reports or visualisations.

 Descriptive tools seldom incorporate AI and machine learning techniques.
 A good example would be a sales report that shows you all the sales data from the past few years in a simple graph.

 2. Diagnostic Analytics – “Why did this happen?”

 Diagnostic tools answer why something happened and help you find the root cause of the problem.
 They are more advanced than Descriptive Analytics and often use techniques like data mining but don’t necessarily need to rely on AI and machine learning to be accurate.